BradDorney/Patcher/README.md

 The interface has a number of conveniences, including: module base relocation is automatically accounted for in target addresses; hook interfaces can take lambdas to help minimize boilerplate in patch code; and reverting any or all patches is simple and is automated via RAII - convenient when using Patcher in a hot-pluggable mod environment.

-Currently, only x86-32, MSVC, and Windows are supported; there is experimental support for Clang/GCC/ICC in MS ABI mode. `LowLevelHook` currently only supports standard registers.
+Currently, only x86 (32 and 64-bit), MSVC, and Windows are supported; there is experimental support for Clang/GCC/ICC in MS ABI mode. `LowLevelHook` currently only supports standard registers.

-Future updates may include full support for other common compilers and ABIs, patching imports, patching \*nix binaries, extended registers in `LowLevelHook`, x86-64, and possibly ARM.
+Future updates may include full support for other common compilers and ABIs, patching imports, patching \*nix binaries, extended registers in `LowLevelHook`, and possibly ARM.

 # Requirements